Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from partial to global GS in mutually coupled time-delay systems

-We choose the MG time-delay systems (system 1 and 1$^\prime$) with the nonlinear function $f_{1}(x)$ given in Eq.~(\ref{eqn1a}) and the PWL systems (system 2 and 2$^\prime$) with the nonlinear function $f_{2}(x)$ given in Eq.~(\ref{eqn1b}).
+We choose the MG time-delay systems (system $x_1$ and $x_1^\prime$) with the nonlinear function $f_{1}(x)$ given in Eq.~(\ref{eqn1a}) and the PWL systems (system $x_2$ and $x_2^\prime$) with the nonlinear function $f_{2}(x)$ given in Eq.~(\ref{eqn1b}).
 The parameters of both systems are fixed as given in Sec.~\ref{sec2} (Table \ref{table1}) and for those parameter values both systems exhibit hyperchaotic attractors [Figs.~\ref{fig1}(a) and \ref{fig1}(b)] with two [Fig.~\ref{fig2}(a)] and three [Fig.~\ref{fig2}(b)] positive LEs, respectively.

-Generally, in mutual coupling configuration the systems affect each other and attain a common synchronization manifold simultaneously above a threshold value of the coupling strength.
-But interestingly in distinctly different coupled time-delay systems with different fractal dimensions, one of the systems first reaches the GS manifold for a lower value of $\varepsilon$, while the other system remains in a desynchronized state, which we call as a partial GS state.
-For a further increase of $\varepsilon$ both systems organize themselves and enter into a common GS manifold, thereby achieving a global GS.
-In other words, when system 1 and 1$^\prime$ are identically synchronized, system 1 is synchronized to a subspace (synchronization manifold) of the whole state space ${\vect R}^n\times {\vect R}^m$ of both systems in a generalized sense, which we call as a partial GS.
-Similarly, when the systems 2 and 2$^\prime$ are synchronized identically, then system 2 is synchronized to the common synchronization manifold.
-This corroborates that both systems 1 and 2 share a common GS manifold in the phase space ${\vect R}^n\times{\vect R}^m$.
-Thus, when both auxiliary systems are completely synchronized with their original systems for an appropriate coupling strength, then there exists a function that maps systems 1 and 2 to the common (global) GS manifold.
+Generally, in a mutual coupling configuration the systems affect each other and attain a common synchronization manifold simultaneously above a threshold value of the coupling strength $\varepsilon$.
+But interestingly in structurally different coupled time-delay systems with different fractal dimensions, one of the systems first reaches the GS manifold for a lower value of $\varepsilon$, while the other one remains in a desynchronized state, which we call as a partial GS state.
+For a further increase in $\varepsilon$ both systems organize themselves and reach a common GS manifold, thereby achieving a global GS.
+In other words, when system $x_1$ and $x_1^\prime$ are identically synchronized, system $x_1$ is synchronized to a subspace (synchronization manifold) of the whole state space of both systems in a generalized sense, which we call as a partial GS.
+Similarly, when the systems $x_2$ and $x_2^\prime$ are synchronized identically, then system $x_2$ is synchronized to the common synchronization manifold.
+This corroborates that both systems $x_1$ and $x_2$ share a common GS manifold.
+Thus, when both auxiliary systems are completely synchronized with their original systems for an appropriate coupling strength, then there exists a function that maps systems $x_1$ and $x_2$ to the common (global) GS manifold.

 In order to characterize the transition from partial to global GS and to evaluate the stability of the CS of each of the main and auxiliary systems, we have calculated the MTLEs of the main and auxiliary systems which in turn ensure the stability of GS manifold between the original systems.
 We have also estimated the correlation coefficient (CC) of each of the main and the associated auxiliary systems, given by